dcos/dcos/packages/adminrouter/extra/src/README.md

 job is failed and the user needs to regenerate the docs and re-submit the PR.

 The check is done by generating the documentation also during the build stage.
-If, after the nginxdox run, git detects uncommited changes, then this means that the Admin Router configuration differs from the HTML documents that are commited into repository.
+If, after the nginxdox run, git detects uncommitted changes, then this means that the Admin Router configuration differs from the HTML documents that are committed into repository.
 This is done using `make check-api-docs` target.

 In order to regenerate the documentation files, one needs to execute `make api-docs` file and commit the changes into the repository.